 To be found reckless, the court must be satisfied that you turned your mind to the real prospect of GBH being caused by your action and went ahead regardless.
 The definition of “reckless” is found in the Criminal Code 2002 at Section 20.

-Examples of reckless causing GBH include:
+Examples of recklessly causing GBH include:

-- Throwing a rock at incoming traffic, which results in extensive injuries to the driver;
+- throwing a rock at incoming traffic, which results in extensive injuries to the driver;

-- Letting off fireworks in a crowded area, which results in serious disfiguring burns for someone in the crowd.
+- letting off fireworks in a crowded area, which results in serious disfiguring burns for someone in the crowd.